makrai/notes/kratzer88-stage-level-individual-level-pred.md

 University of Massachusetts Occasional Papers in Linguistics, Vol. 12 [1989], Art.
 10

 arguments.
-Maybe Internal agent arguments have to occupy the specifier position, while intern�! theme �rguments h�ve to occupy the obJect position, for example.
+Maybe Internal agent arguments have to occupy the specifier position, while interna! theme arguments have to occupy the obJect position, for example.
 This may lead to a more hierarchical view of argument structure as proposed In Grtmsht5W (1987), among others.
 There w i l l also be principles regulating case